iliketwertles/DPKD/README.md

 # DPKD
 simple ~~python~~ nim fetch

-idk what to put here tbh but it supports Arch, Debian, and Fedora based distros package count wise (will add others if wanted)
+idk what to put here tbh but it supports Arch, Debian, and Fedora based distros, and now MacOS and OSX (will add others if wanted)

 feel free to pr or make issue